-Google Stadia is the 4K gaming platform that's on everybody's lips in 2019.
-It's Google's first major foray into the world of video games, beyond the odd Google Doodle, and it certainly put the cat among the pigeons for both rival games platforms and gamers alike.
-Can Google Stadia really beat the likes of the PS5, Xbox One, Nintendo and Steam at their own, ahem, game?
+Stadia is Google's first major foray into the world of video games, beyond the odd Google Doodle, and it's certainly put the cat among the pigeons for both rival games platforms and gamers alike.

 What is Google Stadia?

 Google Stadia is a gaming platform from Google which requires no physical, dedicated games console.
 Instead it is an online gaming service which streams the live game to the user onto the screen of a device which they already own.
 This could be a TV with Chromecast Ultra, a mobile, a tablet or a laptop.
 This means that Google Stadia can avoid the hurdle of the large initial outlay on hardware for new customers and, as such, could potentially open itself up to a far larger audience.

 It's a similar proposition to the short-lived OnLive (opens in new tab) games streaming service (if we're not the only ones who remember it).
 It competes with the likes of Sony's PlayStation Now, Nvidia's GeForce Now and Microsoft's Project xCloud, and to a lesser extent consoles such as the PS4 and Xbox One X, and forthcoming PS5 and Xbox Series X.